 Professional athletes in the NBA, NFL, MLB, and NHL are generally known for making lucrative salaries that may reach up to eight figures.
 To protect their wealth and ensure compliance with IRS tax requirements, it would be advisable for high net worth professional athletes to consult with tax experts that understand the tax laws that may affect professional athletes, including the impact of multi-state or residency tax filing for athletes.

 Remuneration for professional swimmers – understanding the basics

 Professional swimmers may receive stipends from national teams or Olympic committees.
-Top-tier swimmers like Michael Phelps may receive sponsorships, funding from individual donors, and prize money.
-If you have reached this level of skill or you have investors for other reasons you or a professional athlete accountant may need to handle each one of these funding sources differently when preparing their client's taxes.
+Top-tier swimmers may receive also receive sponsorships, funding from individual donors, and prize money.
+If you have reached this level of skill or you have investors for other reasons, you or a professional athlete accountant may need to handle each one of these funding sources differently when preparing your tax submissions to the IRS.

 Swimming can be expensive.
 Some estimate training costs for professionals to be around $100,000 a year.
-This would include travel, coaches, paying for pool time, club swim teams, and daily expenses, such as rent and food.
+This would include travel, coaches, paying for pool time, club swim teams, and daily living expenses, such as proper nutrition for professional athletes.

-The US Olympic Committee helps the top swimmers in world Olympic events through the Athlete Partnership Agreement.
-Athletes get around $3,000 a month from the Olympic Committee.
-The funds' swimmers receive from the USOC are taxable income.
-You or your A professional athlete CPA should receive a 1099 from the USOC that should be filed on time and accurately according to tax rules and regulations.
+Some professional swimmers may get financial aid from The US Olympic Committee or other swimming committees, these funds are taxable income.
+You or your professional athlete CPA should receive a 1099 from the US Olympic Committee (USOC) that should be filed on time and accurately according to tax rules and regulations.